 By definition, career academics have an interest in academic promotions processes.
-And, equally, to encourage organisational performance Human Resources professional have an interest in understanding academic performance standards and making promotions efficient and effective.
+And, equally, Human Resources professionals have an interest in understanding academic performance standards to help make promotions efficient and effective.

-Hint one: keep a log of your achievements against the criteria below to be thoroughly prepared for your first promotions application.
-Hint two, less-experienced academics sometimes think it is all about having ‘great thoughts’.
+Observation: less-experienced academics often think academia and research is all about having ‘great thoughts’.
 It ain’t.
 It is a job, a wonderful job where you are allowed to have great and challenging, evidenced thoughts, but a job, with performance measures which you should be aware of.
+So be a bit administrative with yourself and keep good records.

 ‘Panel’ and ‘Committee’ are used interchangeably here.